Space-time symmetry and nonreciprocal parametric resonance in mechanical systems: Discussion

 Furthermore, our framework allows us to solve for the conditions for one-way amplification in a system with periodic boundary conditions, such as a ring of oscillators.
-Remarkably, these conditions show that one can control which direction of signal propagation is amplified simply by tuning the modulation frequency in a space-time symmetric system.
+Remarkably, these conditions show that one can control which direction of signal propagation is amplified simply by tuning the modulation frequency in a space-time symmetric system, representing a strong breaking of reciprocity in the system dynamics.
 Amplification of one-way modes has been seen in non-Hermitian Floquet systems before in both numerics~\cite{kruss2022oneway, adlakha2023demand} and experiments~\cite{wen2022unidirectional}.
 Our analysis, specifically through Equations~\eqref{eq:oneWaycondition1} and \eqref{eq:oneWaycondition2}, provides general conditions for the existence of one-way amplification in terms of the mode structure in the static limit.
-We also emphasize that in contrast to approaches such as in Ref.~\onlinecite{koutserimpas2018nonreciprocalGain}, we do not rely on any time-asymmetries in the modulation function to generate directional amplification.
-Indeed, all of our analysis depends only on the symmetries of the system and applies to arbitrary functional forms of the time modulation, for both Hermitian and non-Hermitian space-time systems~\cite{Coulais2021}.
+In contrast to approaches such as in Ref.~\onlinecite{koutserimpas2018nonreciprocalGain}, we do not rely on any particular forms of the modulation function to generate directional amplification.
+Indeed, all of our analysis depends only on the symmetries of the system and applies to arbitrary functional forms of the time modulation.
+Our framework for space-time symmetry is applicable to all systems, Hermitian as well as non-Hermitian, with such symmetry~\cite{coulais2021broken}.